Osi-Chidera-John/Real-World-Analysis-of-Type-2-Diabetes-Trends-in-Awka-Nigeria/README.md

-# Diabetes Mellitus Prevalence Analysis Using Real Hospital Data in Awka, Nigeria
+# Hospital-Based Analysis of Type 2 Diabetes Diagnosis Patterns in Awka, Nigeria
 ## Project Overview

 This healthcare analytics project investigates the prevalence and demographic distribution of Type 2 Diabetes Mellitus using real-world hospital diagnosis data collected from Amaku Teaching Hospital, Awka, Anambra State, Nigeria.